Stabilizer for generators.

 In the operation of synchronous generator sets, automatic voltage regulators are also crucial.
 It functions as a voltage output controller by controlling the excitation current it generates.
 Automatic voltage regulators allow for better control over the generator set’s total output in this situation.

 You cannot control voltage fluctuations that can happen when using a diesel generator.
 However, you can still control the safety of electronic devices and appliances that you have connected.
-The solution is a simple one.
-All you should do is locate an appropriate voltage stabilizer and pair that with the diesel generator.
+The solution is a simple one, and you should locate an appropriate voltage stabilizer for generator and pair that with the diesel generator.